-Uncontrolled temper can take a toll on your health and relationship if proper attention is not given to it.
+An uncontrolled temper can take a toll on your health and relationship if proper attention is not given to it.

 So, are you ready to get your temper under control?
 Start by considering these tips on how to control your temper in a relationship.

 #9.
-Think before speaking: Take a few moments to think before saying anything, to avoid regrets later, because, in the heat of the moment, it’s very easy for you to say something you might regret later.
+Think before speaking: Take a few moments to think before saying anything, to avoid regrets later, because, in the heat of the moment, it’s very easy for you to say something you might regret later. learn to calm down!

 #10.
 Release the tension using humor: Humor can lighten up the mood and calm you.
 Use humor to help you with what’s making you angry and release the tension.